aryan2022-bit/Brieflytube-AI/README.md

 ---

-## ✨ What is Brieflytube AI?
+## ✨ What is Briefytube AI?

-Brieflytube AI turns any YouTube video into a structured, timestamped summary and lets you **chat with the video's transcript** using a RAG (Retrieval-Augmented Generation) pipeline — all for free.
+Briefytube AI turns any YouTube video into a structured, timestamped summary and lets you **chat with the video's transcript** using a RAG (Retrieval-Augmented Generation) pipeline — all for free.

 It ships as two surfaces: